 NLF: Boards must review and update relevant policies and procedures by referring to Attachment 1: Board Policy and Procedure Updates Checklist.

 NLF: Boards must be aware that TWC will host weekly informational sessions for CCS program staff members.
-Beginning in May, the interactive sessions will be held on Thursdays, from 3:00–4:00 p.m.
+Beginning in May, the interactive sessions will be held on Thursdays from 3:00–4:00 p.m.
 Session topics are tentatively planned as follows:

 Outreach